stephenott0205/lab1/README.md

 simply stands for the shell prompt.

-The above command will create the directory ``pppl-labs.`` Change into that directory
+The above command will create the directory `pppl-labs`.
+Change into that directory

     $ cd pppl-labs